 Solution 2: Purge WordPress Cache

-If your WordPress site uses a caching plugin, it might be serving up an outdated or corrupted version of your pages.
+If your site uses a WordPress cache plugin, it might be serving up an outdated or corrupted version of your pages.
 That can fake a WordPress 500 Server Error, making it seem like the issue persists even after you’ve tried other fixes.
 Caching plugins like LiteSpeed Cache, WP Super Cache, WP Rocket, or W3 Total Cache store static versions of your site to speed things up, but sometimes that stored data clashes with server-side changes.
 Log into your WordPress dashboard, navigate to the settings of your caching plugin, and look for options like “Clear Cache,” “Delete Cache,” or “Purge All Caches.”
 Hit that button to wipe out the old data, then reload your site to see if the HTTP 500 error vanishes.

 Clearing the WordPress cache forces your site to load a fresh version of your pages, which can resolve internal server errors caused by outdated or conflicting cached files.
 For example, in LiteSpeed Cache, hover over the toolbar menu in your dashboard and click “Purge All” from the dropdown.